-Women are far more likely than men to be killed by partners/ex-partners.
+Women are far more likely than men to be killed by partners/ex-partners, which is the reason why we felt that our first specialist domestic abuse service needed to be specifically aimed at women.
 In 2015/16, this was 44% of female homicide victims killed by a partner or ex-partner, compared with 7% of male victims.

 One study of 96 cases of domestic abuse recorded by the police found that men are significantly more likely to be repeat perpetrators and significantly more likely than women to use physical violence, threats, and harassment.
 In a six year tracking period the majority of recorded male perpetrators (83%) had at least two incidents of recorded abuse, with many having a lot more than two and one man having 52 repeat incidents.
 Whereas in cases where women were recorded as the perpetrator the majority (62%) had only one incident of abuse recorded and the highest number of repeat incidents for any female perpetrator was eight.
 The study also found that men’s violence tended to create a context of fear and control; which was not the case when women were perpetrators.